Pragmatic gRPC 1

 A good reference is Goole API design guide.

-, always have a default value, it can't differentiate an unset value from a default value.
-As an example, always keep 0
+Just keep in mind, protocol buffer, like go, always have a default value, it can't differentiate an unset value from a default value.
+As an example, always keep 0 as the unknown or unset value for enum (you should do it in go either, always start

-from iota+1
+from iota+1):

 enum Hello {